mims-harvard/BMI702/syllabus.md

 ## Assigments and Grading

 * There are three problem sets in the course.
 Assignments are released on Wednesday at 9:00am EST and are due at 11:59pm EST on Wednesday (14 days after they are released).
 Submissions must be made through Canvas.
-* Pre-class quizzes open at 9:00am EST on Tuesday and are due at 11:59pm EST on Sunday (pre-class quizzes must close before lectures on Monday).
+* Pre-class quizzes open at 9:00am EST on Tuesday and are due at 11:59pm EST on Sunday (pre-class quizzes close before lectures on Monday).

 *Delayed beyond 24 hours of deadline: no credit.
 In the case of illness/absence, please contact the course instructor.
 We will work with you to make up any missed assignments.*